JayVeezy1/MA_thesis/README.md

 2) Use-Case Selection (Input at the 'export_patients_to_csv()' function):

 The patients can be filtered for their illnesses with the icd9-codes (diagnoses at admission).
-There are 1.440 unique icustay_ids for the use-case of stroke.
+There are 1.522 unique icustay_ids for the use-case of stroke (about 9.5% of the available data).
 A patient can come to the ICU multiple times, within one hospital stay (one admission).
 Thus, the relevant key shall be the icu-stay, to not use duplicate patients.

 3) Feature Selection (Input at the 'export_patients_to_csv()' function):